Women in Hong Kong: Education

 See also Economy of Hong Kong and Education in Hong Kong.

+During the early twentieth century, some women pursued advanced education in Hong Kong.
+From 1921 to 1941, St. Stephen's Girls' College in educated young women in science and social service, aiming to prepare a class of career women for modern China.

 The implementation of compulsory universal education in 1971, followed by an extension to nine years in 1978, gave rise to an increased number of women elites.
-The transform of the social environment in Hong Kong also contributed to the rise of women's education.
+The transformation of the social environment in Hong Kong also contributed to the rise of women's education.
 Historically, families that did not have enough money to send both their son and daughter to school would choose to educate the son over the daughter.
 Following economic growth in the 1960s, Hong Kong has become a wealthy society with a significant change in population.
 The birth rate in Hong Kong steadily decreased from 16.8% in 1981 to 8.6% in 2014.
 It shows that the nuclear family structure nurturing only one to two children in a family is common, therefore girls can receive better education due to the more concentrated resources within the family.